fegastal/42SP-Labs-Notes/README.md

 At the moment the project compresses and decompresses a text in encoded .txt format.
 However, there is no presence of two programs separately - ```encoder and decoder``` - and there was the study of the "Shared Memory" and "Map" part, however it was not possible to implement it (not yet).

-However, despite the time limit for the challenge, the project will continue to be implemented until the remaining parts requested by the subject are completed. 👾
+Despite the time limit for the challenge, the project will continue to be implemented until the remaining parts requested by the subject are completed. 👾

 ---